ikekou/touchdesigner-watchdog/README.md

 ## Requirements

 - TouchDesigner 2023.11000 or later
-- Windows 10/11 or macOS
+- macOS (Windows is not supported)

 ## File Structure